saberland/saber/website/pages/docs/config.md

 title: Configuration
 ---

-You can use `saber-config.yml` `saber-config.toml` `saber-config.js` `saber-config.json` for general configurations.
+You can use `saber-config.yml`, `saber-config.toml`, `saber-config.js` or `saber-config.json` for general configurations.
 All the possible config keys will be listed below.

 ## theme